chethan2kumar/SplunkArchitect/Creating-and-Using-Summary-Indexes.md

 ### Using a Summary Index <a name="using_summary_index"></a>

-You search a summary index like you would any other Splunk index; you can leverage the 'datasource' field in this example to further isolate the desired events.
+You search a summary index like you would any other Splunk index; you can leverage the 'datasource' field as is done in this example to further isolate the desired events in case there are additional data sources in the same index:
 ```
 index=summary_nge_exception_messages datasource=top_20_nge_exception_messages | timechart span=1h limit=0 sum(count) by nge_exception_message
 ```